AfD motion to reverse German citizenship reform fails in Bundestag

 Some version of some of these proposals is already in place in Germany.
 International residents must have lived in Germany for at least five years before they become eligible for citizenship.

-Applicants must also prove they have German language skills at B1 level, prove that they have a stable income and are unlikely to depend on state benefits in the near future, and must officially declare their commitment to the free and democratic basic order of the state in writing.
+Applicants must also prove they have German language skills at B1 level, prove that they have a stable income and are unlikely to depend on state benefits in the near future, and must submit a written declaration of their commitment to the free and democratic basic order.

 The populist party, which generally takes a hard-line anti-immigration stance, claimed that reversing the 2024 reform would “achieve political integration and establish clear rules that respect the limits of public infrastructure".